jameshughes89/cs2XX-ComputerArchitecture/site/topics/conditions/conditions.rst

     :align: center

-    Status flag signal after the result of ``5 - 5`` (``0``) is placed into register A. Since the ALU is always calculating the difference of the current values in registers A and B, the value being output by the adder component will be ``(5 - 5) - 5``, or ``-5``.
-Because of this, the zero flag is no longer high, even though the last operation that was intended did in fact result in a zero.
+    Status flag signal after the result of ``5 - 5`` (``0``) is placed into register A. Since the ALU is always calculating the difference of the current values in registers A (now ``0``) and B (``5``), the value being output by the adder component will be ``(5 - 5) - 5``, or ``-5``.
+Because of this, the zero flag is no longer high, even though the last subtraction operation did result in a ``0``.

+* The status signals are always changing, but these status signals are to be known at very specific times

+    * As a result of the last operation
+    * For example, when the intended ``5 - 5`` was computed, not the subsequent unintended operation

+* In other words, there needs to be a way to preserve the status flag values when specific operations are done
+* Like before, this can be achieved with a register --- a flag register

-This is a problem since we need to know the status flag after the last thing we actually cared about D:
+* The key is to carefully control when the register's inputs, the status flag signals, are actually stored

-Need a way to preserve the flags
-Use a register like before

-When should the register be enabled?
-Only when doing an arithmatic operation
+    * Only enable the flag resister to store the signals when performing addition or subtraction
+    * In all other cases, the value being output by the adder component does not matter

+* With this, all condition checks are based on the last arithmatic operation performed

+    * The  zero, significant/sign, and carry conditions

 * Below is an example of an adder with logic for the status flag signals being fed into a flag register